Ryan Gosling Ups James Bond Chances At Oscars Without Emma Stone Or Eva Mendes

 “Wearing the night’s most meme-worthy suit is no small feat.
 Gosling’s ruffles were offbeat, but appealingly so, and he brought a leading man’s panache to a look reminiscent of years of bad prom photos,” reports Vogue.
 “Going for frippery was a risk, but Gosling pulled it off admirably.”

-On the other hand, his co-star Emma Stone won best acclaim for her red carpet look, a champagne-colored Givenchy dress that brought out her colors well.
+On the other hand, his co-star Emma Stone won acclaim for her red carpet look, a champagne-colored Givenchy dress that brought out her colors well.

 “Stone looks like an actual Oscar statue herself, wearing a sparkling gold Givenchy Haute Couture gown with a fringe skirt covered in Swarovski crystals,” reports People Magazine.
 “The actress completed her jewel-encrusted look by adorning herself in Tiffany & Co. jewelry, including platinum and 18k gold drop earrings, an over three-carat yellow diamond stone ring, and a diamond band worth $110,000.”